iterative/dvc.org/content/docs/command-reference/exp/init.md

 can be customized through the [options](#options) below or via [configuration](/doc/command-reference/config#exp).

-Assumed repository structure:
+Repository structure assumed by default:

 ```
 ├── data/
 ├── metrics.json
 ├── models/
-├── params.yaml  # required by default
+├── params.yaml  # required
 ├── plots/
 └── src/
 ```

-> Note that by default `dvc exp init` expects at least a `params.yaml` file
+> Note that `dvc exp init` expects at least a `params.yaml` file present.
+DVC
+> reads it to find parameters to include in the [stage definition].
+It can
-> present.
-It can be avoided via the `--params`, `-i`, or `--explicit` options.
+> however be omitted when using the `--explicit` and/or `-i` flags.

 You must provide a command that runs your experiment(s).
 It can be given either directly [as an argument](#the-command-argument), or by using the